JohnSnowLabs/spark-nlp/docs/_posts/galiph/2021-12-21-jsl_sbiobert_rxnorm_en.md

 ## Description

-This model is trained to generate contextual sentence embeddings of input sentences.
+This model maps sentences & documents to a 768 dimensional dense vector space by using average pooling on top of BioBert model.
+It's also fine tuned on RxNorm dataset to help generalisation over medication-related datasets.

 ## Predicted Entities